 With AWS re:Invent 2018 now behind us, we wanted to share some of our reactions to the event and many of the announcements.
-It was an exciting time for Fugue, as we announced the availability of our new product, Risk Manager, an easy-to-use solution for finding compliance violations in your AWS environments, detecting infrastructure drift, and automatically remediating it when it occurs.
+It was an exciting time for Fugue, as we announced the availability of our new SaaS solution, an easy-to-use solution for finding compliance violations in your AWS environments, detecting infrastructure drift, and automatically remediating it when it occurs.

 Of course, there was no shortage of announcements from AWS, and engineers at Fugue were abuzz on Slack about many of the new services AWS introduced.
 So we wanted to share some of those with you here.

 Jasper Van der Jeugt, Principal Engineer